-- The ESP block can be performed with the patient in the seated, lateral, or prone position.
-This block can also be performed at the end of the procedure and prior to extubation with the patient on their side - The correct (T10) level can be determined by scanning 5 to 10 cm off the midline to visualize the ribs.
+- The ESP block can be performed with the patient seated or in the lateral or prone position - The ESP block should be performed at the mid-level of the fractured ribs.
+In this example, depositing the local anesthetic at T5 provides coverage both cephalad and caudad to cover ribs 3 through 7.
+The correct (T5) level can be easily determined by scanning 5 to 10 cm off the midline in order to visualize the ribs.
 Moving the probe caudad, the last rib encountered will be the 12th rib.
-The probe is then moved cephalad until the 10th rib is observed, then moved medially until the T10 transverse process comes into view - The ESP block should be performed at the midpoint of the expected surgical area.
-In this example, depositing the expanded EXPAREL mixture at T10 provides coverage both cephalad and caudad to cover most (if not all) of the abdominal wall.
-Dr Gadsden always consults with the surgeon ahead of time to confirm the approach, especially as it relates to placement of ports and mini-laparotomies for these procedures - Dr Gadsden always uses normal saline to hydrolocate the needle tip and ensure that the expanded EXPAREL mixture will be deposited deep into the erector spinae muscle group, not intramuscularly
+The probe is then moved cephalad until the 5th rib is observed, then moved medially until the T5 transverse process comes into view - Dr Gadsden always uses normal saline to hydrolocate the needle tip and ensure that the expanded EXPAREL mixture will be deposited deep into the erector spinae muscle group, not intramuscularly